needle-mirror/com.unity.cloud.identity/Documentation~/use-case-customize-pkce-authentication.md

         }
     ```

-### Inject the CustomPkceConfigurationProvider instance in the CompositeAuthenticator constructor parameters
+### Inject the CustomPkceConfigurationProvider instance in the PkceAuthenticatorSettingsBuilder

-Modify the `PlatformServices` class by adding the `CustomPkceConfigurationProvider` script in the `CompositeAuthenticator` constructor parameters.
+Modify the `PlatformServices` class by adding a new instance of the `CustomPkceConfigurationProvider` in the `PkceAuthenticatorSettingsBuilder` and use the
+resulting `PkceAuthenticatorSettings` to instantiate a `PkceAuthenticator`.

     ```csharp
-        public static async Task InitializeAsync()
+        public static void Create()
         {
+            var httpClient = new UnityHttpClient();
             var playerSettings = UnityCloudPlayerSettings.Instance;
-            s_HttpClient = new UnityHttpClient();
+            var platformSupport = PlatformSupportFactory.GetAuthenticationPlatformSupport();
+            var serviceHostResolver = UnityRuntimeServiceHostResolverFactory.Create();

+            // Create new instance of CustomPkceConfigurationProvider
             var pkceConfigurationProvider = new CustomPkceConfigurationProvider(playerSettings);

+            var customPkceAuthenticatorSettings = new PkceAuthenticatorSettingsBuilder(platformSupport, serviceHostResolver)
+                .AddDefaultConfigurationProviderAndRequestHandler(httpClient, playerSettings, playerSettings)
+                .AddAppIdProvider(playerSettings)
+                // Inject new instance of CustomPkceConfigurationProvider in custom PkceAuthenticatorSettings .AddConfigurationProvider(pkceConfigurationProvider)
+                .AddDefaultAccessTokenExchanger(httpClient)
+                .Build();

+            var compositeAuthenticatorSettings = new CompositeAuthenticatorSettingsBuilder(httpClient, platformSupport, serviceHostResolver, playerSettings)
+                .AddDefaultBrowserAuthenticatedAccessTokenProvider(playerSettings, playerSettings)
+                // Inject new instance of PkceAuthenticator created from custom PkceAuthenticatorSettings .AddAuthenticator(new PkceAuthenticator(customPkceAuthenticatorSettings))
+                .Build();

-            s_CompositeAuthenticator = new CompositeAuthenticator(s_HttpClient, playerSettings, playerSettings, pkceConfigurationProvider);
+            s_CompositeAuthenticator = new CompositeAuthenticator(compositeAuthenticatorSettings);

-            await s_CompositeAuthenticator.InitializeAsync();
         }
     ```